Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 Server-side rendering (called "universal" in Angular) is possible since quite some time, but the CLI had no automated way to do it.

-This is now fixed: you just have to run `ng g universal server-app` and Angular CLI automatically sets things up for you:
+This is now fixed: you just have to run `ng generate universal server-app` and Angular CLI automatically sets things up for you:

 - creates a new module `app.server.module.ts`, which uses `ServerModule` instead of `BrowserModule`;